kubernetes/enhancements/keps/sig-network/20200204-NetworkPolicy-verification-rearchitecture.md

   NetworkPolicy rule.

 ### Understandability

-TODO: test case names mean something, and each test case should have accompanying diagram

 In this next case, we'll take another example test, which is meant to confirm that intra-namespace traffic rules work properly.
-This test has a misleading description, and an incomplete test matrix as well.
+This test has a misleading description, and an incomplete test matrix as well (see "Figure 2" for details on this test).

 "Understandability" and "Completeness" are not entirely orthogonal - as illustrated here.
 The fact that we do not cover all communication scenarios (as we did in Figure 1b), means that we have to carefully